10botics/codrone-simulator/README.md

 - Toggle the visiablity of the drone properties panel and the Info panel (T)

 ## Running Guild Line
-- You can install the Python API by directly downlad the source file or install though PYPI (Currently not supported)
+- Install "codrone-simulator" package through Windows CMD or MAC Terminal
 - Turn on the Python drone simulator
-- Run the code with the python enviorment in your computer
+- Run the code with the python enviorment in your computer (VS Code or PyCharm)
 - Note: If you have a code written for the Real CoDrone API, change the import command:
     From codrone_edu.drone import Drone => From codrone_simulator import Drone
     From codrone_edu.protocol import Note => From codrone_simulator import Note